 So, in that case, I could’ve set boundaries by explaining my concerns to my friend and asking her to avoid the “one-up-manship.”
 I never did, unfortunately.
 But hindsight is always 2020, right?
 Anyhoo…

 4. Talk It Out

 If you can’t find an “objective” third party, it’s a good idea to seek outside counseling.
-By employing the skills of a trained coach or therapist, not only do you get the objectivity you need, but you may also get answers or learn coping techniques you wouldn’t on your own.
-If not, talk to a support group like my SPANily group on Facebook.
+By employing the skills of a trained coach or therapist, you not only get the objectivity you need, but you may also get answers or learn coping techniques you wouldn’t on your own.

 Explain clearly (but kindly) how their behavior makes you feel.
 Say something like ‘Brenda, I feel upset when you ask me for advice and then tell me that I don’t know what I’m talking about.’
 Or “Brenda, I feel stressed out after having lunch with you each day because it feels like you rarely have anything positive to say.”

 Be clear and assertive.
-Let your friend know that you do care about them; but that you don’t feel like you can be involved in a friendship with them any longer.
-Give the person a chance to respond, they may not even be aware of their behavior and the idea of losing a friend might give them a good reason to think about their own behavior.
-If the conversation turns towards the negative, you can just end it there and walk away.
+Let your friend know that you care about them, but you don’t feel like you can be involved in a friendship with them any longer.
+Give the person a chance to respond, they may not even be aware of their behavior, and the idea of losing a friend might give them a good reason to think about their own behavior.
+If the conversation turns toward the negative, you can just end it there and walk away.

 Of course, this is always much easier said than done.
 But I promise you, when you have the weight of a toxic friend lifted off your shoulders, you’ll feel so much better and be able to heal that much faster.